Each year 50,000 people in the United States visit emergency departments for carbon monoxide poisoning.

 Carbon monoxide is a byproduct of burning carbon-based fuel.
 Sources of carbon monoxide include gasoline engines in motor vehicles, small engines and boats; carbon-fueled appliances such as furnaces, water heaters and boilers, and charcoal and propane heating and cooking sources.

 Common symptoms of carbon monoxide include headaches, nausea and vomiting, dizziness, general malaise, and altered mental status.
 Carbon monoxide poisoning can cause death or serious, life-altering injuries.
-Victims who survive carbon monoxide poisoning may suffer from neurological problems, including cognitive issues, anxiety and depression, persistent headaches, dizziness, vision changes, balance problems, sleep problems, hearing loss and changes, decreased lung function and Parkinsonian-like syndrome.
+Victims who survive the poisoning may suffer from neurological problems, including cognitive issues, anxiety and depression, persistent headaches, dizziness, vision changes, balance problems, sleep problems, hearing loss and changes, decreased lung function and Parkinsonian-like syndrome.
 Unfortunately, the general medical community often misdiagnose symptoms caused by carbon monoxide poisoning because they are not well-versed in the effects of carbon monoxide.

 Hyperbaric oxygen hastens the elimination of carbon monoxide in the blood and reduces the inflammatory processes instigated by carbon monoxide poisoning.
 Unfortunately many states, including New Mexico, have very few if any hyperbaric chambers to treat victims of carbon monoxide poisoning.
 The attorneys at McGraw Law, LLC can help find you the medical care you need to treat the symptoms associated with carbon monoxide poisoning.